-Placerville is a charming California “gold rush” town named after the placer gold deposits found in its’ river beds and hills in the late 1840’s.
-It’s treasured heritage is reflected in the historical, nineteenth century architecture of it’s downtown core.
+Placerville is a charming California “gold rush” town named after the placer gold deposits found in its’ river beds and hills in the late 1840s.
+It’s treasured heritage is reflected in the historical, nineteenth-century architecture of its downtown core.
 An important historic landmark that still remains on Main Street is the Bell Tower, standing as a monument to the city’s volunteer firemen.
 Today, the Bell Tower serves as a gathering place for parades, celebrations, and other Historic Main Street events.
 In addition, Placerville is the County seat and the center of financial, commercial, civic, and Government activity.

 Learn more about visiting Placerville.

-The origins of the historic township of El Dorado date back prior to the 1850s when it was identified as Mud Springs, a watering hole for livestock along the road which connected Sacramento to Hangtown (Placerville).
+The origins of the historic township of El Dorado date back before the 1850s when it was identified as Mud Springs, a watering hole for livestock along the road which connected Sacramento to Hangtown (Placerville).
 It is said the watering of stock turned the springs into an area of muck and mud, which explains the derivation of the name.
 When emigrant gold seekers pitched tents around the springs, the 1850 census lists the names of 462 inhabitants.
 The Post Office was established in 1851.

-To learn more, visit the Historic Town of El Dorado website
+To learn more, visit the Historic Town of El Dorado website.

 Main Street in Georgetown looks much as it did long ago with its wide streets and historic buildings.
 A young man named Hudson is credited with discovering the rich diggings in Georgetown in the summer of 1849.
 It is said that Hudson dug out more than $20,000 in gold within a six-week period.
 Soon after, a company of sailors lead by George Phipps began working the stream at a spot below the present townsite where they uncovered rich placers and took out a fortune in gold.